-The organization is not required to be an affiliate of the hospital, but there must be an understanding that they will cooperate closely and continuously in doing medical research as a joint effort.
+The organization is not required to be an affiliate of the hospital, but there must be an understanding that there will be close and continuous cooperation in any joint-effort medical research.

-An organization qualifies as a medical research organization if its principal purpose is medical research and it devotes more than half its assets, or spends at least 3.5% of the fair market value of its endowment, in directly conducting medical research.
+An organization qualifies as a medical research organization if its principal purpose is medical research, and it devotes more than half its assets, or spends at least 3.5% of the fair market value of its endowment, in conducting medical research directly.
 Either test may be met based on a computation period consisting of the immediately preceding tax year or the immediately preceding 4 tax years.
-If an organization does not satisfy either the assets test or the expenditure test, it may still qualify as a medical research organization based on the circumstances involved.
+If an organization does not satisfy either the "assets test" or the "expenditure test," it may still qualify as a medical research organization, based on the circumstances involved.
 These tests are discussed in Regulations sections 1.170A-9(c)(2)(v) and (vi).
 Value the organization's assets as of any day in its tax year but use the same day every year.
 Value the endowment at fair market value, using commonly accepted valuation methods.
 (See Regulations section 20.2031.)

-Line 10.-Check the box on line 10 and complete the Support Schedule (lines 15 through 28) if the organization receives and manages property for and expends funds to benefit a college or university that is owned or operated by one or more states or their political subdivisions.
+Line 10.-Check the box on line 10 and complete the Support Schedule if the organization receives and manages property for and expends funds to benefit a college or university that is owned or operated by one or more states or their political subdivisions.
 The school must be as described in the first paragraph of the instructions for line 6.